 Hold a School Values Vote

-The theme for International Day of Peace 2017 is “Together for Peace: Respect, Safety and Dignity for All”.
-Mark the occasion by installing 3D pencil signs to remind students of the daily importance that peace, safety and dignity play in not only the school community, but also the world at large.
+The 2018 International Day of Peace celebrates the 70th anniversary of the Universal Declaration of Human Rights.
+Mark the occasion by installing 3D pencil signs to remind students of the daily importance that peace, human rights, safety and dignity play in not only the school community, but also the world at large.

 Give students ownership of the process by inviting them to submit a fourth value that they feel symbolises the school’s commitment to peace, or create a shortlist and have them vote on the value they believe is most powerful: acceptance, belonging, diversity, unity, inclusion, determination, encouragement, fairness, generosity, honesty, justice, education, equality or leadership may be some to include.

 Honour the Minute Silence

 At noon on September 21, join the world in observing a minute silence.
 In 1984 to commemorate the International Day of Peace in solidarity with the United Nations, the NGO Pathways To Peace inaugurated a Minute of Silence at midday in each time zone, resulting in what they called a “Peace Wave” around the world.
 School communities can also participate in this shared and practical act of peace building.